-The voiceover you are going to record is that of the ship's computer, ADA.
+The voiceover you will record is that of the ship's computer, ADA.
 Chances are you've seen a film or television show-such as 2001: A Space Odyssey or Star Trek-that features a talking computer throughout the ship.